geopm/geopm/integration/apps/wrf/README.md

 build, so the generalized setup of compilers used for other apps in the GEOPM integration infrastructure will not work as expected.
 The configure file has been modified in the patches to use ifort, mpiifort, and mpiicc.
-Please modify as necessary.
+Please modify the
+<WRFMODEL>/arch/configure_new.defaults file as necessary for a
+given architecture and run mode.